 If you know that you are going to want to protect your assets and to plan out what each partner is entitled to, no matter who you marry, then a prenup is always a good thing to discuss before your wedding day.
 You don’t want your prenuptial agreement to be the reason for your break up before you are even married.

 Then again, if having a conversation about a prenuptial agreement breaks up your relationship before the marriage occurs, there might not have been strong enough communication to make it through the peaks and valleys that every marriage will experience in the first place.
 Knowing how your partner will react before you are too invested is a safety risk.

 St. Louis Family Law

-At The Betz Law Firm we are committed to guiding our clients through the court process with same level of professionalism that we would wish for our own family members.
-We are aware of the trust our clients place in us with the future of their family and we strive daily to earn it.
+At The Betz Law Firm, we are committed to guiding our clients through the court process with the same level of professionalism that we would wish for our own family members.
+We are aware of the trust our clients’ place in us with the future of their family and we strive daily to earn it.
 St. Louis family law issues can affect just about any aspect of your life, from your financial situation, to where you are going to live, or even how much time you are going to have to spend with your minor children.
-With so much at stake you should not settle for anything less than the best legal representation possible.
+With so much at stake, you should not settle for anything less than the best legal representation possible.